Randomize Hex Mask

 The character unit combo box offers the selection:

 All - Every character is counted, including non-hexadecimal. i.e. This yields a fixed offset.

 Hexadecimal - Only hexadecimal characters are counted.

-Suppose you have a field that contains a 12 hex characters formatted with non-hex character.
+Suppose a field that contains a 12 hex characters formatted with non-hex character.
 However, the formatting is variable, such as in the following sample data:

 Therefore, if you wanted to preserve the first 4 hex characters and formatting in every field while masking the remaining hex characters, you could specify the parameters:

-Preserve, First 4 Hexadecimal, which could yield masked values something like:
+Preserve, First 4 Hexadecimal which would yield masked values something like:

 This specifies how many of the last count of characters (of the adjacent character unit) shall be preserved or masked (as specified by "Preserve or Mask" described above).

 Please consider installing DataVeil Native Library for much faster performance of this mask.

 The following are the maximum character lengths per value to be masked: